Eyeless in Gaza (band): 1987-1992: hiatus

-1993-present: full reformation and continued work
+1993-2014: full reformation and continued work

 During the early 1990s, Becker had begun work on a solo album, working with Elizabeth S. as a vocalist on what the latter described as "stuff with a country feel" and to which Bates contributed some vocal melodies.
 Gradually Bates was drawn deeper into the project, which eventually resulted in the resurrection of Eyeless in Gaza, this time as a trio.
-Recording with producer Paul Samson, the band produced their 1993 comeback album Fabulous Library, which followed a more synth pop and ambient direction than previous recordings (with Becker noting that he had wanted to create "calmed and repetitive" music).
+Recording with producer Paul Samson, the band produced their 1993 comeback album Fabulous Library, which followed a more synth pop and ambient direction than previous recordings.